priyatam/pie/docs/tech.md

 **Style** breathes life into Templates.
 They can be written in CSS3, or compiled from LESS, SCSS, Bourbon.

-**Recipe** is nothing but a package of Templates, Styles, and Lambdas under a single namespace.

 **Lambdas** are logic written in any language that supports functional concepts like Javascript, Coffeescript, Clojurescript on the browser, or Python on the serverside.